NKS8/NKS8.github.io/README.md

 # Web Design Challenge: Weather analysis of Latitude vs Temperature, Humidity, Cloudiness, and Windspeed.

-### This project builds website, and html, CSS, Bootstrap, and min.js are used to create properly styled, responsive, and navigation activated website.
+### This project builds responsive website.
+HTML, CSS, Bootstrap, and min.js are used to create properly styled, responsiveness added, and navigation activated website.
+Technologies:
 1. HTML
 2. CSS
 3. Bootstrap